-In general, Pell notes, the communities most affected are low-income neighborhoods, often predominately of people of color — places like Cleveland, Baltimore and Philadelphia.
+In general, the communities most affected are low-income neighborhoods, often predominately of people of color.
 These neighborhoods typically consist of housing that's poorly taken cared of.
 Gentrifying neighborhoods are also being affected.

-After having spent almost two years talking to epidemiologists, public health experts and nonprofits that provide healthy housing for people, Pell can say one thing conclusively: “There is no safe amount of lead in a child's blood system and there are costs down the road for society as a whole.”
+Epidemiologists, public health experts and nonprofits that provide healthy housing for people all conclude that there is no safe amount of lead in a child's blood system and there are costs down the road for society as a whole.